 On Mobile Bay, the resort's public areas blend contemporary style with bygone era elegance, sprinkled with historical mementos.
 Landscape displays on the spacious 550-acre grounds change seasonally.
 The original structure that was built in the 1800s has long been gone from fire, but the area is rich with history.
 For example, a Civil War hospital was once located on the grounds.
 An afternoon tea and a military commemorative firing of the cannon are long-time traditions conducted daily.

-AAA Inspector 66: This is one of my family's favorite resorts because it is set among giant oaks that separate the pools, golf course and the lazy river.
+AAA Inspector 66: This is one of my family's favorite resorts because it is set among giant oaks that separate the pools, the golf course and the lazy river.

 Wood-trimmed porches and walls of regional limestone distinguish this sprawling oak-studded resort, which is known for its ramblin' lazy river floating ride.
 The beautiful rooms are refined.
 The suites are spectacular, some offering large and furnished balconies.